 Bar 35 is located where the historic Swing Club used to be.
 Today it is a popular bar serving craft cocktails and an extensive beer list as well as pizza and pupus.
 Throughout the week they host an array of events such as all day Happy Hour on Monday, cigar and whiskey nights, game nights, trivia nights and live music.

 ADDRESS 35 N Hotel St, Honolulu, HI 96817

 IS CHINATOWN HONOLULU SAFE?

-Chinatown Honolulu has had a long standing reputation for being one of the more seedy and dangerous neighborhoods on Oahu, but Shannon has lived in the area for over 6 years and believes this stigma is becoming outdated.
+Chinatown Honolulu has had a long standing reputation for being one of the more “dangerous” neighborhoods on Oahu, but Shannon has lived in the area for over 6 years and believes this stigma is becoming outdated.

-Yes, it’s a little gritty, there is a homeless population, and there are definitely more beautiful areas of Oahu to explore.
-But Chinatown has history, diversity, award winning restaurants and overall, a really cool vibe if you’re willing to look past its exterior.
+Yes, it is a little gritty and there are definitely more beautiful areas of Oahu to explore.
+But Chinatown has history, diversity, award winning restaurants and overall, a really cool vibe if you’re looking for something different than the common tourist spots.